Apurbo20/personal-portfolio/README.md

 ### About this Portfolio
 > The main objective is to showcase my projects and show myself to world what I can do or can serve to people by my special skills.
-> People can know about myself very deeply
+> People can know about myself very deeply.
 > They can contact with me for any enquiry.
 > They can hire me.